Background

 Collaborators

 Dianna Nixon will produce and direct, and utilise her skills as repetiteur and vocal coach in the rehearsal process.
 ANU School of Music composition graduate, singer/pianist/guitarist/songwriter, Oakelani Edmonds, will be musical director, supervising the musical integrity of the show in final rehearsals and during the season.
-Helen Thomas will choreograph and collaborate with Dianna on producing the show.
-Martin Thomas will design and make pretty much everything required to create the world of each show we produce.
+Helen Linkenbagh will choreograph and collaborate with Dianna on producing the show.
+Martin Thomas will design the world of each show we produce.

 During each year’s audition process, we’ll have a guest panel member who is currently working in professional music theatre – a creative team member, voice coach or casting director.
 They’ll provide an outside eye, and give feedback about what our participants need to consider if choosing this career.